FhG-IISB-MKI/cleanqrl-docs/docs/tutorials/hamiltonian_encoding.md

-As can be seen, the adaptation of the cleanqrl implementation is straight forward.
+As can be seen, the adaptation of the cleanqrl implementation is straightforward.
 The whole script can be found in the tutorial folder.
 The script is called [`hamiltonian_encoding.py`](https://github.com/FhG-IISB-MKI/cleanqrl/blob/main/tutorials/hamiltonian_encoding.py).